-There is a long bipartisan history of US federal, state land city level investment in clean energy.
+There is a long bipartisan history of U.S. federal, military, state, and city level investment in clean energy.
 The DOE Loan program demonstrates this.
-The DOE Loan program has 3 parts, 2 of which were established in the George W Bush Administration and 1 of which was established in the Obama Administration.
+The DOE Loan program has 3 parts, 2 of which were established by the George W Bush Administration and 1 of which was established by the Obama Administration.

 The first part of the DOE loan programs, Section 1703 authorizes DOE to provide loan guarantees to enable commercialization of clean energy technologies and projects.
 This program was part of the energy Policy Act of 2005 and was signed into existence by President George W Bush.
-1703 loan guarantees a total of \$10.3 billion, with two nuclear power conditional commitments.
+1703 loans guarantee a total of \$10.3 billion, with two nuclear power conditional commitments.